Vertical Gardening Ideas for Beginners:

 - Sprinklers: Sprinklers are the most efficient watering methods.
 Most preferred watering technique for front yard and outdoor vertical gardens.

-Pests and Diseases: Vertical garden plants are more resistant to pests and diseases as they are exposed sunlight and have good air circulation throughout the plant.
+Pests and Diseases: Vertical garden plants are more resistant to pests and diseases as they are exposed to sunlight and have good air circulation throughout the plant.

 Tips for Growing Plants in Vertical Gardening